Hans Hedicke

 Hans Franz Paul Hedicke (21 August 1891 – 9 March 1949) was a German entomologist.

 Background

 Hedicke was born in Magdeburg, Kingdom of Prussia in 1891.
 From 1923 to 1945 he was a lecturer at the Prussian Academy of Sciences.
 Hedicke was an editor of the Journal Deutsche Entomologische Zeitschrift from 1921 to 1930.
+He edited an exsiccata-like series called Herbarium tierischer Frasstücke.
 Hedicke died in Berlin in 1949.